Get

 cat and bird

 A cat stares at their prey with laser focus when chattering.
-Their eyes widen as their ears tilt forward, and their tail wags.
-Chattering is a typical sound that all felines instinctively make, but animal behaviorists haven’t determined why they do it.
+Their eyes widen as their ears tilt forward, and their tail may flick or twitch.
+Chattering is a typical sound that many felines instinctively make, but animal behaviorists haven’t determined its exact function.
 Nevertheless, researchers have proposed some interesting theories.
 Join us as we examine some of the popular ones below.

 divider cat faces 2 oct 2024